alan-turing-institute/fridge/workflow-based/argo-workflow-setup.md

 ## MinIO

-Argo Workflows requires S3 compatible storage to store its artifacts.
+Argo Workflows is mostly designed around using S3 compatible storage to store its artifacts.

 Minio provides an S3 compatible object storage system, with web-based access to the stored objects.
-This makes it a nice companion to Argo Workflows.
+This makes it a nice companion to Argo Workflows, in that it gives a nice easy way to upload (like scripts) and download artifacts (like graphs or other outputs).

+Note that this is not the only way to provide storage for use with Argo Workflows.
+For example, you could use Azure Blob Storage, Google Cloud Storage, or any S3 compatible storage system.
+However, it is most cloud-agnostic to use an S3 compatible storage system within k8s.

 We deploy MinIO in two steps.
 First we'll use the Helm chart for Minio to deploy its `operator` to the cluster.